Omegapoint/microservice-workshop/workshop/instructions/02_logging/README.md

 ```
 Here, we have two appenders, one which outputs to console and one which sends to Logstash via TCP.

-4. Restart the application.
+3. Restart the application.
 Open a browser and visit an endpoint which performs logging.
 Verify that it was printed in the console.

-5. Go to Kibana, link is given by your teacher.
+4. Go to Kibana, link is given by your teacher.
 Go to the `Discover` page to view the incoming logs.
 You can filter based on application name by searching for
 ```text
 application: <APPLICATION_NAME>
 ```

 ## Improving log information
 We can now find our logs in ELK, however we are lacking some information.
-We want to know which application is send the logs, which endpoint was called and so on.
+We want to know which application that sent the logs, which endpoint was called and so on.
 This can be done by adding filters to the filter chain.

 1. We want to add the filters to our configuration.
 Open `WorkshopApplication` and add the following to the configuration